atbcb/usab-uswds/_tad/rad-x.md

 ### Introduction

 The National Institutes of Health (NIH) launched the Rapid Acceleration of Diagnostics (RADx®) initiative to speed innovation, development, commercialization, and implementation of COVID-19 testing technologies.
 The RADx Tech program, one arm of the initiative, was specifically designed to compress the customary technology development timeline from years down to just months.
-While these programs have increased testing capacity in the U.S. by billions, there is a continuing need to develop at-home COVID-19 tests that are accessible to all users including populations that have no vision or low vision, a reduced range of dexterity or motor skills, and that are aging.
+While these programs have increased testing capacity in the U.S. by billions, there is a continuing need to develop at-home COVID-19 tests that are accessible to all users including populations that have no vision or low vision, a reduced range of dexterity or motor skills, and those that are aging.

 Within RADx Tech, the RADx Deployment Core has focused on increasing accessibility of at-home COVID-19 tests.
 As first steps, research was conducted to locate pre-existing accessible product design guidelines and engineering design groups were consulted.
 One of the immediate and surprising insights to come from these efforts was the lack of comprehensive in vitro diagnostic (IVD) guidelines or standards for accessible design of IVD products for manufacturers and engineers.
 Advocacy groups and foundations that have a deep knowledge of the experience and needs of people with these types of challenges were engaged.